glf3/booklist/README.md

 Booklist
 ========

-The book that i am reading or read.
+The book that i am reading or have read.